HashmatShadab/MambaRobustness/Readme.md

-> **Abstract:** Vision State Space Models (VSSMs), a novel architecture that combines the strengths of recurrent neural networks and latent variable models,
-> have demonstrated remarkable performance in visual perception tasks by efficiently capturing long-range dependencies and modeling complex visual dynamics.
-> However, the robustness of VSSMs under natural and adversarial perturbations remains a critical concern, particularly when compared to well-established architectures
-> such as transformers and Convolutional Neural Networks (CNNs).
-This work aims to bridge this gap by conducting a comprehensive series of experiments to assess the robustness
-> of VSSMs under various perturbation scenarios, including occlusions, image structure, common corruptions, and adversarial attacks.
-Additionally, we investigate the resilience
-> of VSSMs to object-background compositional changes using recently published benchmarks, providing  insights into their ability to handle complex visual scenes.
-We further
-> evaluate VSSMs' robustness in object detection  on corrupted datasets designed to test model resilience in real-world scenarios.Our study not only sheds light on the potential
-> of VSSMs to handle complex visual corruptions but also identifies their limitations, paving the way for future research and improvements in this promising field.
+> **Abstract:**  Vision State Space Models (VSSMs), a novel architecture that combines the strengths of recurrent neural networks and latent variable models, have demonstrated remarkable performance in visual perception tasks by efficiently capturing long-range dependencies and modeling complex visual dynamics.
+However, their robustness under natural and adversarial perturbations remains a critical concern.
+In this work, we present a comprehensive evaluation of VSSMs' robustness under various perturbation scenarios, including occlusions, image structure, common corruptions, and adversarial attacks, and compare their performance to well-established architectures such as transformers and Convolutional Neural Networks.
+Furthermore, we investigate the resilience of VSSMs to object-background compositional changes on sophisticated benchmarks designed to test model performance in complex visual scenes.
+We also assess their robustness on object detection and segmentation tasks using corrupted datasets that mimic real-world scenarios.
+To gain a deeper understanding of VSSMs' adversarial robustness, we conduct a frequency analysis of adversarial attacks, evaluating their performance against low-frequency and high-frequency perturbations.
+Our findings highlight the strengths and limitations of VSSMs in handling complex visual corruptions, offering valuable insights for future research and improvements in this promising field.

 ## Table of Contents